pip-services/pip-services-docs/content/en/golang/components/log/logger.md

 ### Constructors

 #### InheritLogger
-Creates a new instance of the logger and inherite from ILogerWriter.
+Creates a new instance of the logger and inherites from ILogerWriter.

 > InheritLogger(overrides ILoggerOverrides) [*Logger]()